 5 Practical tips to keep your cat happy.

-Environmental enrichment is key in keeping our cats happy.
+Environmental enrichment is key to keeping our cats happy.
 Behaviour problems are a leading cause of cats being surrendered to shelters or euthanized because the behaviour is no longer tolerable.
-Often these problems occur because the needs of the cat have been overlooked by their human companions.
-You may ask what more could a cat need apart from food, water, shelter and a clean litter box, the answers might surprise you.
+Often these problems occur because their human companions have overlooked the needs of the cat.
+You may ask what more could a cat need apart from food, water, shelter and a clean litter box, and the answers might surprise you.